-At Turner & Sackett Law Offices, we understand that accidents happen.
+At Turner Law Group, we understand that accidents happen.
 Don’t detract time from your recuperation by trying to file your claim on your own.
 Our legal team has the compassion, dedication, and resolution to deal with insurance companies and workers’ compensation commissions to get you the maximum benefits you deserve.

 Peruse our practice areas to see what our firm can do for your injury or accident case.
 Call (800) 653-0198 or contact us online to see how we can further assist you.
 We offer free consultations in addition to same-day appointments.

 A personal injury generally refers to any bodily injury sustained in an accident, from minor bruises to severe brain trauma.
 The most common personal injury claims arise from harm sustained from traffic wrecks, slip and fall accidents, defective products, dangerous property conditions, and medical malpractice.